decodevector/dv-old-website/_posts/2018-03-30-submitting-solutions.markdown

 * Open Pset from the navigation above and open the problem given to you.

-* Commit your solutions to this repo and ask for a review.
+* Commit your solution to this repo under the folder named by <problem-code> and ask for a review either directly (if in the class) or [here](https://github.com/mathscapes/DecodeVector/issues) if asking remotely.

-* Your GitHub commits will be used as reference for your rating.
+* Mark your progress [here](https://github.com/mathscapes/DecodeVector/wiki/Rating).
+Your rating will be calculated from here.

 ---